Japan PM expresses 'utmost grief' over WW2 but no fresh apology

 It said Japan's record since the war had been "a model to everyone", and that Washington valued Abe's assurances of Japan's intent to expand its contribution to international peace and prosperity.

-The United States is keen to see Japan play a greater security role in Asia in the face of a rising China and the allies are deepening already close defence ties.
-At the same time, Washington has stressed the need for Tokyo and its neighbours to bury historical animosities exacerbated by the war.
+The United States is keen to see Japan play a greater security role in Asia in the face of a rising China and the allies are deepening already close defense ties.
+At the same time, Washington has stressed the need for Tokyo and its neighbors to bury historical animosities exacerbated by the war.

 CYCLE OF APOLOGIES